Carter v. Kentucky: Decision

 In an 8–1 decision, the U.S. Supreme Court reversed the Kentucky Supreme Court's decision and remanded the case back for further proceedings.
 The court had held in Bruno v.
 United States that federal defendants were granted that right in federal court, but the decision came as a result of a federal statute rather than constitutional law.
 The court additionally held in Griffin v.
 California that the right to remain silent may not be used as evidence against one's self and that a Judge may not make that presumption to the Jury.
 The Court held in Lakeside v.
-Oregon that a Judge may choose to give the Jury instruction at question in this case even with the objection of the defense council.
+Oregon that a Judge may choose to give the Jury instruction at question in this case even with the objection of the defense counsel.
 But no case had established a Constitutional right to have the Jury provided the instruction at the request of the defendant until this point.
 The Court stated:

-"The freedom of a defendant in a criminal proceeding to remain silent 'unless he chooses to speak in the unfettered exercise of his own will is' is guaranteed by the Fifth Amendment and made applicable to state criminal proceedings through the Fourteenth.
+"The freedom of a defendant in a criminal proceeding to remain silent 'unless he chooses to speak in the unfettered exercise of his own will' is guaranteed by the Fifth Amendment and made applicable to state criminal proceedings through the Fourteenth.
 And the Constitution further guarantees that no adverse inferences are to be drawn from the exercise of that privilege.
 Just as adverse comment on a defendant's silence 'cuts down on the privilege by making its assertion costly,' the failure to limit the jurors' speculation on the meaning of that silence, when the defendant makes a timely request that a prophylactic instruction be given, exacts an impermissible toll on the full and free exercise of the privilege.
 Accordingly, we hold that a state trial judge has the constitutional obligation, upon proper request, to minimize the danger that the jury will give evidentiary weight to a defendant's failure to testify."

 Thus the Kentucky Supreme Court was reversed, and the judgement remanded to the State Supreme Court for further proceedings.
 In a short, three-sentence order, the Kentucky Supreme Court then reversed the trial court's conviction and remanded for a new trial, where he was again convicted and appealed.